rtraghavan/rtraghavan.github.io/README.md

 ## Welcome to Personal Webpage of Ramanujan Raghavan

-Feel free to use this page as a template for your own, I did the same.
+I based my page on the sourcecode at https://github.com/oliviaguest/oliviaguest.github.io It has been heavily edited, feel free to use it to structure your own page if you see fit.

 ### Markdown
 I'm keeping the markdown syntax that came with the original README file, I find it useful